Teenager Brain Imaging Study

 The study participants will be asked to play computer games, participate in interviews, and fill out surveys about themselves.
 All information shared with the study staff will be kept confidential.
 The study can be completed comfortably in 1 or 2 visits (totaling about 5-7 hours) at each timepoint over the 3-year period.

 Participants will be compensated for their time at a rate of $15/hour for tasks completed outside the MRI scanner and $20/hour for tasks completed inside the scanner, plus up to an additional $30 based on task performance.
-Travel time for participants residing outside of Roanoke City (for visits in Roanoke) will also be compensated at the rate of $15/hour with the quickest route to the research institute.
+Travel to the Fralin Biomedical Research Institute will be compensated at $15/hour.
+Transportation, or transportation assistance, is also available if needed.

 The researchers will use a combination of a safe and non-invasive imaging technique called functional magnetic resonance imaging (MRI) to look at your brain.
 X-rays and CT scans are not used.